Skip to main content

 Records Review

-Dr. Naderi examines your X-rays, treatment plans, and other documentation from your current dentist.
-If you weren't able to bring records, we can take new X-rays at our office.
+Dr. Naderi looks at your X-rays, treatment plans, and any other documentation from your current dentist.
+If you were not able to bring records, we can take new X-rays at our office.

 3